 Caroline Burnley (Lab Director)

-Caroline obtained her PhD from Carleton University and has been a full-time faculty member in the Department of Psychology at VIU since 1995.
-Caroline is one of the founding directors of the Department’s Resilience Research Lab (RRL) which she founded with her colleague Ruth Kirson (retired).
-Her interests include understanding how resilience is exhibited within contextual frameworks, and supporting programs that foster and support resilience in children, youth and adults.
-She has been involved in resilience research at the local, national and international level with children, adolescents, adults and seniors.
+Caroline received her PhD from Carleton University in Ottawa, ON.
+She has been a full-time faculty member in the Department of Psychology at Vancouver Island University since 1995.
+As one of the founding directors of the Resilience Research Lab, she has been running the lab since its inception in 2006.
+Her interests include understanding how resilience is exhibited within contextual frameworks and supporting programs that foster/support resilience.
+She has been involved in resilience research at the local, national and international levels with children, adolescents, adults and seniors.
 Caroline values the opportunity to teach her students through research and lab projects.

 Stephanie McKenzie (Lab Director)